 Today, Ho Chi Minh Mausoleum is one of the most attractive tourist destinations of the country in general and Hanoi in particular.

-Ho Chi Minh Mausoleum opens 5 days a week, on Tuesday, Wednesday, Thursday, Saturday and Sunday mornings.
+Ho Chi Minh Mausoleum opens five days a week, on Tuesday, Wednesday, Thursday, Saturday, and Sunday mornings.

-Visitors are obliged to follow requests such as dressing properly, not carrying electrical equipment to record and lining up in order to visit the tomb.
+Visitors are obliged to follow requests such as dressing correctly, not carrying electrical equipment to record, and lining up to visit the tomb.

-When entering the mausoleum, you will need to pay attention to the sign and follow the direction of the sign.
+When entering the mausoleum, you need to pay attention to the sign and follow its direction.

 As there is only one direction, you will exit another door when you get out.
 This door will lead you to Uncle Ho’s stilt house and fish pond.